NPDESTracker

 05 · If annual reporting lives elsewhere

 Some programs already handle annual reporting in another system.
 They just need a clean workspace for inspections, GIS, assets, corrective actions, attachments, and exports.
-The Inspection + GIS Starter is for those teams.
-From $7,500 a year.
-The full description is on the Inspection + GIS Starter page, and the search-intent overview is on the stormwater inspection software page.
+The Inspection Starter tier is for those teams. $3,499 a year.
+The full description is on the Inspection Starter page, and the search-intent overview is on the stormwater inspection software page.

-Starter and Annual Platform are different workspaces with different scopes, not a smaller-bigger pair.
-If your program wants annual reporting in NPDESTracker, the Annual Platform is the right tier.
+Starter and Full MS4 Platform are different workspaces with different scopes, not a smaller-bigger pair.
+If your program wants annual reporting in NPDESTracker, the Full MS4 Platform is the right tier.

 What Starter is built for